-At Clifton All Saints Academy, we endeavour to create a three-way relationship between the child, the parent/carer and the school, to give all children the best opportunities to achieve and learn.
+The Academy endeavours to create a three-way relationship between the child, the parent/carer and the Academy, to give all children the best opportunities to achieve and learn.

-Parents will be involved in planning and review meetings, regular contact between home and school, informing school of any changes with your child, sharing information about your child and advice on how to support your child at home.
+Parents will be involved in planning and review meetings, regular contact between home and the Academy, informing the Academy of any changes with your child, sharing information about your child and advice on how to support your child at home.